 Our hypotheses are summarised in Table 1.
-GVC participation can lead to industrial upgrading, which will be reflected in rising capital intensity and accelerated technological progress through "learning by exporting" (column 1) and consequently a rise in labour productivity (column 2).
+GVC participation can lead to industrial upgrading (row 2), which will be reflected in rising capital-value added ratios and accelerated technological progress (column 1) and consequently a rise in labour productivity (column 2).
 The effect on high-skilled workers is likely to be positive (column 4) since their elasticity of substitution is below one.
 The opposite holds for low- and medium-skilled workers (column 5).
-If GVCs reduce bargaining power and increase the markup as highlighted in the literature on social upgrading (column 1) the real wage will decline (column 3).
-Nevertheless, there might be different effects on high- and lower-skilled labour as GVC integration is likely to raise the demand for skilled workers (column 4), while low- and medium-skilled labour is likely to experience the effects of lower bargaining power more strongly.
+If GVCs reduce bargaining power and increase the markup as highlighted in the literature on social upgrading (row 3, column 1) the real wage will decline (column 3).
+Nevertheless, there might be different effects on high- and lower-skilled labour as GVC integration is likely to raise the demand for skilled workers (column 4), while low- and medium-skilled labour is likely to experience the negative effects of lower bargaining power more strongly.